anish2105/Basic-backend-with-Django/README.md

-# django-sqlite
+Django with backend sqlite3
-django with backend sqlite3
+Basic of how to connect django with sqlite3 and show the data.
-no dynmaic option is here but delete is there
+Delete button is added to remove a particular data row.